Darillium/petclinic/readme.md

 *Note:
 	to run the Petclinic db initialisation in a docker container, please consult this [readme](./petclinic_init_db/readme.md)*

+## Stopping and starting petDB
+...
+To stop the database run: docker stop petDB

+List dontainers: docker ps -a

+To start the database: docker start petDB
+...

-## Running the application locally, using external database
+## Running the application using run time configuration
 To run the application with maven use the following command:
 ```
 SPRING_DATASOURCE_USERNAME=pc_user SPRING_DATASOURCE_PASSWORD=pc_password SPRING_DATASOURCE_URL=jdbc:mysql://127.0.0.1:3306/petclinic SPRING_PROFILES_ACTIVE=mysql ./mvnw spring-boot:run